spikebbee/WinterBurrowZoom/readme.md

 ## Installation
 1. Install **BepInEx 5 (x64)** for Winter Burrow.
 2. Copy the file **WinterBurrowZoomMod.dll** into the folder: BepInEx/plugins inside your game directory.
-3. Start the game.
-Look for `[ZoomMod]` log lines in LogOutput.log to confirm it is active.

 ## Controls
 - **+** : Zoom in